 Women with Poland’s Syndrome have very obvious asymmetry in their chest wall with significant underdevelopment of the breast on the affected side.
 Poland’s Syndrome has a wide spectrum of abnormalities that affect the chest wall and upper limbs, in addition to the underdeveloped breast these may include:

 • Absence of the pectoral component of the pectoralis major muscle

 • High nipple position or absence of nipple

 • Narrow chest width on the affected side

 • Hand abnormalities on the affected side

 While mild cases can be treated with a breast augmentation procedure alone.
 In more severe cases, extensive reconstruction is necessary.
 The options include tissue expander with breast implant, fat grafting, latissimus muscle reconstruction or transverse rectus myocutaneous (TRAM) flap reconstruction.

 In women with significant rib cage abnormalities, they can present with breast asymmetry.
 If the ribs are deficient or very prominent, this in turn can affect the size and projection of the breast, such that in women with a prominent rib on one side can have a breast that appears much larger, and vice versa.

-Breast hypoplasia is due to lack of development of the breast during puberty; characteristically the breast is either absent or very small.
+Breast hypoplasia is due to the lack of development of the breast during puberty; characteristically the breast is either absent or very small.
 This is the most common form of breast asymmetry and is usually corrected by breast augmentation of the affected side.
-However may women seek augmentation of both sides by using different sized implants to gain fuller, more natural looking breasts to complement their body shape.
+However, many women seek augmentation of both sides by using different sized implants to gain fuller, more natural-looking breasts to complement their body shape.